 About the Event

-The third annual running of the Poatina Mountain Race will occur on Sunday 4 December 2016.
+The fourth annual running of the Poatina Mountain Race presented by Buckby Jaguar, will occur on Sunday 10 December 2017.

-Production car-based circuit, sports and rally cars are all eligible for participation in categories for 2016:
+Production car-based circuit, sports and rally cars are all eligible for participation in categories:

 The inaugural event in 2014 was the first in a new generation of Australian motorsport event.
-Held on the same road and on the same day, the first event combined a European style long-course hillclimb, with a sprint format tarmac rally competition and the 2015 event employed the same format.
+Held on the same road and on the same day, the first event combined a European-style long-course hillclimb event, with a sprint format tarmac rally competition.

-In 2016, the Poatina Mountain Race remains based at the purpose-built village that once served as home to hydro-electric power station construction workforce.
+Presented by Buckby Jaguar, the 2017 Poatina Mountain Race remains based at the purpose-built village that once served as home to hydro-electric power station construction workforce.
 Today Poatina is a close-knit community that welcomes visitors with accommodation, a restaurant, cafe and even a golf course amongst its picturesque view of the green and mountainous Norfolk Plains and Great Western Tiers.

-In 2014, the inaugural event's outright and tarmac rally winners were Hobart's Matt Rickards and Michael Potter in their Mitsubishi Lancer Evolution IX RS, and Jame Longergan (Hobart) won the long-course hillclimb category in his 1989 Nissan Skyline GT-R.
+In 2014, the inaugural event's outright and tarmac rally and outright winners were Hobart's Matt Rickards and Michael Potter, in their Mitsubishi Lancer Evolution IX RS.
+Hobart based Jamie Longergan won the long-course hillclimb category in his 1989 Nissan Skyline GT-R.

-The 2015 event's outright winners were Adam Garwood of Launceston and Queensland co-driver Cameron Reeves, who won tarmac rally and outright honors in their 2007 Porsche GT3 Cup, while Hobart's Jamie Lonergan defended the driver only title in his Nissan Skyline GT-R.
+The 2015 event's outright winners were Adam Garwood of Launceston and Queensland co-driver Cameron Reeves, who won the rally in their 2007 Porsche GT3 Cup, while Hobart's Jamie Lonergan again defended his hillclimb title in a Nissan GT-R.

 During the course of the day, teams will competed six times over the technical course which features an exciting mix of tight and twisty sections, as well as fast and flowing corners.